August 28th, 2024

 2. How do they manage durable data store?
 Since sqlite doesn't have a replication mechanism, how do people handle losing transactions?

-By @eyelidlessness - about 2 months
+By @eyelidlessness - 3 months

 One thing I don’t see mentioned yet is that efficiency isn’t the only reason multiple queries can be problematic.
 There’s also consistency.
 This might not matter for many SQLite use cases, or in general for blocking single-reader calls.
 But if your database might be handling concurrent writes that could occur between any two reads, reducing the overhead to zero still might not be worth the tradeoff.

-By @prisenco - about 2 months
+By @prisenco - 3 months

 Effectively (not completely but in general real world use) solving the N+1 queries problem is one of many reasons why SQLite is my first choice for greenfield projects.